SERVICES

 Surgeon Fee

-Dr. Donald B. Yoo is an internationally renowned expert in Asian Rhinoplasty and Asian nose job surgery.
-As a leader in natural surgical techniques utilizing tissue from a patient’s own body, he has published and lectured internationally on his specialized techniques and unique approach for achieving aesthetically balanced and naturally beautiful outcomes during Asian Rhinoplasty.
-He has innovated the most advanced Asian rhinoplasty, including: rib cartilage harvesting techniques through the smallest and most minimal incision (0.8 – 1.0 cm) available today to minimize discomfort and accelerate rapid recovery; tip refining techniques to create a beautiful, defined appearance while improving airway function; dorsal augmentation with unique updates to the diced cartilage fascia (DCF) technique to maximize precision, longevity and dorsal aesthetic results.
+Dr. Donald B. Yoo is an internationally renowned expert in Asian nose job surgery.
+As a leader in natural surgical techniques utilizing tissue from a patient’s own body, he has published and lectured internationally on his specialized techniques and unique approach for achieving aesthetically balanced and naturally beautiful outcomes of nasal aesthetics.
+He has innovated the most advanced Asian rhinoplasty techniques, including: rib cartilage harvesting techniques through the smallest and most minimal incision (0.8 – 1.0 cm) available today to minimize discomfort and accelerate rapid recovery; tip refining techniques to create a beautiful, defined appearance while improving airway function; dorsal augmentation with unique updates to the diced cartilage fascia (DCF) technique to maximize precision, longevity and dorsal aesthetic results.

-Autologous graft techniques (tissue from your own body) with many individualized, custom grafts during Asian rhinoplasty does create greater complexity and technical challenge for the surgeon, with resultant longer surgery times than using a single en bloc rib cartilage, cartilage from a cadaver, or synthetic materials.
+Autologous graft techniques (tissue from your own body) with many individualized, custom grafts during nasal reconstruction does create greater complexity and technical challenge for the surgeon, with resultant longer surgery times than using a single en bloc rib cartilage, cartilage from a cadaver, or synthetic materials.

 Pre-Operative Costs